 Let the fabric dry for at least 24 hours.
 This helps to fix the dye to the fibers making it more wash-fast.
 After that you can wash your natural dyed fabric like any other piece of clothing.
 I usually wash my natural dyed fabric 2- or 3-times in warm water and castille soap because the fabric bleeds during the first wash.
 Then I wash it with similar colors in the washing machine.

-How To Dispose Of Natural Dyes & Mordants?
+How To Dispose Of Natural Dye & Mordants?

 Related: DIY Natural Fabric Printing Inks